argumentcomputer/yatima-lang-proto/README.md

-   is commonly presented as a build system issue (which it absolutely is), but less frequently discussed is that what precipitated the incident was how the `npm` administrators transfered ownership of a package from an individual developer, without their consent, to a big company with expensive lawyers.
+   is commonly presented as a build system issue (which it absolutely is), but less frequently discussed is that what precipitated the incident was how the `npm` administrators transfered ownership of a package from an individual developer without their consent to a large company.

 6. Have a clear code of conduct to combat the endemic toxicity of contemporary programming culture.
 Some might find this controverisial, but it shouldn't be.
-   Computing is a social and cultural project as much as it is a technical.
+   Computing is a social and cultural project as much as it is a technical one.
    Cultures which perpetuate cycles of trauma are less successful in the long run than ones which do not.